SEND Information Report 2020-21

 - We value and celebrate each child being able to express their views on all aspects of school life.
 This is usually carried out through the School Council which has an open forum for any issues or viewpoints to be raised.
 School council representatives are elected by the pupils and are reflective of the whole school population including pupils with SEND.

 - All children are encouraged to set realistic yet challenging targets based on a growth mindset.
-Pupils with an individual support plan contribute alongside their parents to its development.
+Pupils with an individual support plan contribute alongside their parents/carers to its development.

 - The viewpoints of children are actively sought through pupil voice interviews.

-- Children are encouraged to share views and concerns with class adults and any adult with whom they feel comfortable.
+- Children are encouraged to share views and concerns with class adults and/or any adult they feel comfortable talking to.

 - If your child has an EHC Plan their views will be sought before any review meetings and, where appropriate, they will be invited to the review meeting.